Santiago-Labs/telophasecli/docs/organizationyml.md

 2. `Dev Accounts` with child accounts `developer1` and `developer2`

 #### Stacks
-CDK and Terraform stacks can be assigned to `Account`s and `AccountGroup`s.
-Stacks assigned to `AccountGroup` will be applied to all child `Account`s.
+CDK and Terraform stacks can be assigned to `Account`s and `OrganizationUnits`s.
+Stacks assigned to `OrganizationUnits` will be applied to all child `Account`s.

 ```yaml
 Stacks: